agentio/serviceinfrastructure/content/docs/endpoints/resources.md

 - [Endpoints Release Notes](https://cloud.google.com/endpoints/docs/endpoints-release-notes)
 - [Transcoding Support](https://cloud.google.com/endpoints/docs/grpc/transcoding)

-## Endpoints on YouTube
+## Cloud Endpoints on YouTube

-When Cloud Endpoints was released, it was presented at Google Cloud Next and the Google Cloud Platform Podcast.
+When Cloud Endpoints was released, it was presented at Google Cloud Next and on the Google Cloud Platform Podcast.

 ---